philchuang/MvvmNotificationChainer/README.md

 What is it?
 -----------
-Portable Class Library that simplifies chaining ViewModel property PropertyChanged events.
+.NET Standard 1.0 library that simplifies chaining ViewModel property PropertyChanged events.

 Why would I want to use it?
 ---------------------------